Academic Catalog

 1. Inductive and deductive reasoning

-1. Peer evaluation of student debates and persuasive speeches
+1. Peer evaluation of student speeches, including appreciation of diverse knowledge and abilities

 1. Effective introductions and conclusions